ecosense-au-dk/karibu-tutorial/helloworld.md

 (producer and consumer) as well as modules that Karibu depends upon.
 Please review the ivy.xml file.

-The source code at GitHub will become available as soon as our TechTrans administration allows us.
+The source code will become available at GitHub at a later stage.

 Level 0: Developing in the single-node environment
 ==================================